Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/c/ccpe/README.md

     which depends on the version of the PE in variables in the EasyConfig, defined just above the sanity check commands (currently only 1).

+-   Update on 14 July 2025: Add correct link to use xpmem; copy pals from the system and put links in the necessary pages, and install a system package that is needed for that library.